MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/dashboards-ka.md

 ## Knowledge article analytics in Customer Service workspace

 The **Knowledge analytics** dashboard consists of the **Article insights** dashboard and the **Search term insights** dashboards and is meant for knowledge authors and supervisors.
 Supervisors can use these insights to improve their knowledge management base.

+## Next steps

-For more information on knowledge management analytics, go to [Introduction to knowledge analytics](knowledge-search-analytics-cs.md#introduction-to-knowledge-analytics).
+For more information on knowledge management analytics in Customer Service workspace, go to [Introduction to knowledge analytics](knowledge-search-analytics-cs.md#introduction-to-knowledge-analytics).